-Malvasia di Schierano, indigenous variety from this corner of Piedmont, carries the distinctive signs of this wine district as well as being synonymous with the most authentic discovery of a local grape.
-The varietal selection of this type, with its unique and delicate aromatic characther, distinguish from the more common one called Malvasia Nera Lunga, more intense and for this reason used for the profuction of the Malvasia di Castelnuovo Don Bosco.
-Over the years, in fact, an important collaboration project has been carried out with the Faculty of Agriculture of the University of Turin and in particular with Prof. Schneider and Prof. Mannini for the identification of authentic clones of the historic Malvasia di Schierano variety.
+Malvasia di Schierano, carries the distinctive signs of this wine district as well as being synonymous with the most authentic discovery of a local grape.
+The varietal selection of this type, with its unique and delicate aromatic character, distinguish from the more common one called Malvasia Nera Lunga, more intense and for this reason used for the production of the Malvasia di Castelnuovo Don Bosco.
+Over the years, an important collaboration project has been carried out with the Faculty of Agriculture of the University of Turin for the identification of the rare and authentic clones of the historic Malvasia di Schierano variety.

 Bonarda grape, cultivated on these hills since the 19 century, had gradually become unpopular and lackly produced due to its high sensitivity to climatic and phytopathological issues.
 But in the memories of local producers it remained a loved wine, particularly long-lasting and rich in perfumes.
 That’s why we decided to invest in this native Piedmontese grape with we are a little in love, spread before the phylloxera and now on the danger of extinction; with the aim to promote it and preserve it in its authenticity.

 Its beautiful berries are small, oval and very pruinose, with almost black blue colors.
 This variety origins a delicate wine with a wide bouquet of perfumes that satisfies the palate by wrapping it delicately.
 A not too high alcoholic degree and a moderate acidity allow to appreciate all the harmony of the fruit.